Family Support Counselor

 - 5 weeks of PTO and 11 paid holidays.

-- Annual performance evaluations provide the potential for a generous salary increase each year.
+- Generous salary increase each year.

 - Comprehensive employee benefits package, including medical, dental, vision, and chiropractic coverage and partially paid premiums for dependents.